Methamphetamine Facts: Addiction, Symptoms, and Treatment Options

 ― Phil Volatile, Crushed Black Velvet (examples of meth addict poems)

-“Breaking bad fans when they see a meth addict peal their skin off to get the bugs out.” ― Portrayal of a meth addict Breaking Bad Series
+“Breaking bad fans when they see a meth addict peel their skin off to get the bugs out.” ― Portrayal of a meth addict Breaking Bad Series

 “My main concern was my teeth because they were in constant pain.
-Meth depletes the body of calcium, the vitamin essential to maintaining healthy teeth.
+Meth depletes the body of calcium, a vitamin essential to maintaining healthy teeth.
 It also includes acidic ingredients that can damage teeth.
-The ingredients include but are not limited to battery acid: Drano, over-the-counter cold medications like Sudafed, antifreeze, engine starter fluid, and brake fluid.
+The ingredients include battery acid, Drano, cold medications like Sudafed, antifreeze, engine starter fluid, and brake fluid.
 Pop the hood of your car, and you can find the ingredients you need to cook meth.
 I’m no dentist, but I concluded that was the root of my tooth pain.”

 ― S.C.
 Sterling, Teenage Degenerate (one of the books about meth addiction and meth addiction poems)